Edexcel Maths Calculus Revision Notes

 Key Concepts

-• 2Integration is the process of finding the area under a curve.
+- 2Integration is the process of finding the total accumulation of a quantity.

 Simple Explanation